MFAM 501. Research Tools and Methodology: Quantitative. 3 Units.

 MFAM 535.
 Case Presentation and Professional Studies.
 3 Units.

-Introduces the principles of mental health recovery-oriented care and encourages students to develop the personal qualities related to practices within this type of health-care system.
-Students explore their personal biases toward and understanding of various cultures/ethnicities, as well as how poverty and social stress impact their understanding of consumers in the mental health system.
-Reviews marriage and family therapy ethics according to the Board of Behavioral Science, the American Counseling Association, and the American Association of Marriage and Family Therapists.
-Examines how spirituality and client-centered advocacy is a process important to the field.
+Introduction to mental health recovery-oriented care.
+Exploration of personal biases toward various cultures/ethnicities, and how poverty and social stress impact consumers.
+Reviews ethics developed by the Board of Behavioral Science, the American Counseling Association, and the American Association of Marriage and Family Therapists.
+Examines spirituality and client-centered advocacy as important processes.
 Explores the interface between MFTs, counselors, and other professionals.
-Students receive an IP until course criteria are met.

 MFAM 536.
-Case Presentation Seminar and Documentation.
+Case Presentation and Documentation.
 3 Units.

-Teaches student trainees applied psychotherapeutic techniques, assessment, diagnosis, prognosis, and treatment of premarital, couple, family, aging population, the severely mentally ill, and child relationships.
-Examines dysfunctional and functional aspects, including recovery process, health promotion, evaluation from a systems perspective, and illness prevention.
-Trains students, through observation of live cases, to examine the cultural, social, and psychological implications of consumers' socioeconomic position, legal and ethical issues, biological implications, and how to collaborate with other mental health resources in order to advocate for the severely mentally ill population.
-Documents cases from a public mental health, systems, and medical model perspective.
-Student receives an IP until course criteria are met.
+Through observation of live cases, trains student in applied psychotherapeutic techniques, assessment, diagnosis, prognosis, and treatment of premarital, couple, family, aging population, the severely mentally ill, and child relationships.
+Examines dysfunctional and functional aspects, including recovery process, health promotion, evaluation from a systems perspective, documentation, and illness prevention.

 MFAM 538.
 Theory and Practice of Conflict Resolution.
 2 Units.